-You also get the chance to run in to people you know.
+You also get the chance to run into people you know.
 All this while getting your daily exercise in!

-Cycling is also great for maintaining your balance skill since it challenges it constantly even though you don’t really think about once you know how to ride a bike.
+Cycling is also great for maintaining your balance skill since it challenges it constantly even though you don’t really think about it once you know how to ride a bike.
 Just like with walking.
-But just remember back when you tried to ride a bike for the first time as a kid, wasn’t that easy was it?
+But just remember back when you tried to ride a bike for the first time as a kid, wasn’t that easy, was it?